-Will take the epinephrine as an example:
+Will take the epinephrine as example:

-- 1- High level of epinephrine is presented in the outside the cell. - 2- Epinephrine binds to specific receptors on the cell membrane which stimulates the Adenylate cyclase, therefore it converts the ATP to the cyclic AMP (cAMP). - 3- The 2 phosphates groups are released as PP_i and the 1st phosphate group forms the cAMP.
-The cAMP has nothing to do except to tell the cell there are hormonal signals outside. - 4- Then, cAMP diffuses and binds to the enzyme called Protein kinaseA and converts it into active protein kinase A (Kinase: means an enzyme that transfer phosphate group from ATP to its substrate).
+- 1- High levels of epinephrine are presented in the cytoplasm . - 2- The epinephrine binds to specific receptors on the cell membrane which stimulates the Adenylate cyclase, therefore it converts the ATP to the cyclic AMP (cAMP). - 3- 2 phosphates are released as PP_i and the 1st phosphate form the cAMP.
+The cAMP has nothing to do except to tell the cell there are hormonal signals outside. - 4- Then, cAMP diffuses and binds to the enzyme called Protein kinaseA.
+It converts it into active protein kinase A (Kinase: means an enzyme that transfer phosphate group from ATP to its substrate).

-- 5- Then the active form of the protein kinase will add a phosphate group to the hormone sensitive lipase to activate it. - 6- The active LIPASE is catalyses, and then the TAG is hydrolyzed to Di-acylglycerol then to monoacylglycerol. - 7- Afterwards, the LIPASE hydrolyses the monoacylglycerol into glycerol and fatty acid.
+- 5- Then the active form of the protein kinase will add a phosphate group to the hormone sensitive lipase to make it in active form. - 6- The active LIPASE is then catalysis to hydrolysis the TAG to Diacylglycerol then to monoacylglycerol. - 7- Then the LIPASE hydrolysis the monoacylglycerol into glycerol and fatty acid.

-fatty acids that are released is bound to albumin because they are poorly soluble in water, whereas glycerol is soluble in water.
+fatty acid that are released bound to albumin because they are poorly soluble in water, whereas glycerol is soluble in water.